Skip to main content

 The key metric for assessing translation quality is the edit rate.
 The Edit rate by translation method chart shows the monthly edit rates for various translation methods.
 It indicates how many keys were edited by a reviewer—the fewer keys edited, the better the initial translation quality.

-In this example, only about 6% of translations done by Lokalise AI were edited in November:
+In this example, about 29% of translations done by Pro AI were edited in November:

 The edit rate is calculated as the ratio of meaningfully changed translations to the total number of keys translated using a specific method.